* Media-Saturn founder Kellerhals owns 22 pct blocking

 Kellerhals pulled out of a Media-Saturn joint venture in

-China last year, saying Metro should have expanded there more
+China in 2012, saying Metro should have expanded there more

 quickly and aggressively.
 Metro later scrapped the venture in